Ferguson nurseries depart the urban fringe

 - Gosford – a 40-acre site, a nursery for grape vines and fruit trees

 - Ronkana (Ourimbah) – a 100-acre site under preparation.
 (Gosford Times and Wyong District Advocate, Friday 21 May 1915)

 In the early 1920s, there were extensive land releases in the Hurstville area, including the King’s Park Model Suburb of 600 lots adjacent to Ferguson’s Nursery on Stoney Creek Road.
 (St George Call (Kogarah) 22 September 1922) In 1926 the Simmons Estate next door to Ferguson’s Nursery was offered for sale.
 (St George Call (Kogarah) 5 February 1926)

-By the interwar years, the Hurstville nursery site was a well-known landmark and often referred to by correspondents in the press.
-For example, a press report of Tooth’s Brewery purchase of a site at Bexley (Construction and Local Government Journal, 13 July 1927), and the NRMA used the nursery as a prominent and well-known landmark in their tourism promotion for road trips in and around the Sydney area.
+By the interwar years, the Hurstville nursery site was a well-known landmark often referred to in the press.
+For example, a press report of Tooth’s Brewery’s purchase of a site at Bexley (Construction and Local Government Journal, 13 July 1927), and the NRMA used the nursery as a prominent and well-known landmark in their tourism promotion for road trips in and around the Sydney area.
 (Sun (Sydney) 18 November 1927).

 The nursery business continued under the control of AD & FB Little until the 1930s, and they were followed by Arthur Bruce (AB) Ferguson (1889 -1949).
 (Little 1977)